bugzmanov/nes_ebook/src/chapter_5.md

 }
 ```

-You can download your first NES ROM dump file here: <TODO>
+You can download your first NES ROM dump file on [github](https://github.com/bugzmanov/nes_ebook/blob/master/code/ch5/snake.nes?raw=true).

-You also need to change the main method to load and run it.
+You would need to modify the main method to load binary from a file.

-Spoiler alert: it's a slight modification of a snake game.
+Spoiler alert: it's a modification of a snake game with more funk in physics.
 The game expects the same memory map for the input device, screen output, and random number generator.